Place Vertu

 Place Vertu is a shopping mall in the borough of Saint-Laurent in Montreal, Quebec, Canada.
-It is located on Côte-Vertu Boulevard, at the corner of Cavendish Boulevard.
-The mall is about 830000 sqft in size, and has a high-rise building.
+It is located on Côte-Vertu Boulevard, at the corner of Cavendish Boulevard, and has a high-rise building.

 Stores

 Anchors are Canadian Tire, Marché Adonis, Sports Experts/Atmosphere, Winners, Dollarama, and Uniprix.
 There is also a food court.
 The mall has many outlets.

 History

 Place Vertu's anchors on its debut on August 28, 1975 were The Bay, Kmart and Dominion for a total of 110 stores.
 Although Sears was also among the original tenants that signed with Place Vertu, it opened its doors two months after the other stores on October 29.
+Place Vertu was originally the property of Cambridge Leaseholds with co-ownership by both Simpsons-Sears and the Hudson's Bay Company.
+It was one of Cambridge's only shopping malls in the province of Quebec.
 At its opening, Place Vertu was larger than Fairview Pointe-Claire and it also briefly surpassed Galeries d'Anjou which was being expanded at the time.
 The only shopping centre in the Montreal area that was larger than Place Vertu during that period was Carrefour Laval.

 The mall was expanded in the 1980s when a corridor was added, going from the center court to a new Pascal's hardware store.
 Another corridor with an office tower was added in the mid-1980s from The Bay to Pascal's.

 Dominion was converted into a Provigo on July 13, 1981, Pascal's former space occupied by Zellers in 1991, Provigo was converted once more into a Maxi in 1994 and Kmart's former store space was occupied by Canadian Tire in 2000.
 Maxi closed in 2001.
 The Bay closed in May 2007; Zellers relocated to The Bay's vacated location in the same year.